Supporting staff to understand the importance of ventilation

 The effectiveness of ventilation in many environments is strongly influenced by user behaviour and an understanding of what measures are introduced.

-Raising awareness of the importance of ventilation in helping to reduce the risk of transmission of COVID-19 will be key in ensuring that guidance is followed.
+Raising awareness of the importance of ventilation in helping to reduce the risk of transmission of respiratory infections including COVID-19 will be key in ensuring that guidance is followed.

 Environmental factors (such as humidity and sources of heat) combine with personal factors (such as the clothing a worker is wearing and how physically demanding their work is) to influence what is known as thermal comfort.